Points of Pride

 The School of Management’s international focus came up again and again in survey responses in a wide range of elements.
 From the cultural diversity of having classmates from other countries, to the strength of our programs overseas, to the global mindset of our faculty, respondents extolled the value of our international perspective.

 Consider Thomas Beauford Jr., first vice president of HSBC Bank USA.
 He joined the bank’s Operations Division in January 2008 to head the Remittance Processing Center, with operations sites in Buffalo, New York and Guang Zhou, China.

 A 2008 graduate of the School of Management’s Executive MBA program, Beauford was initially drawn to the program because of its global emphasis.
 Once in the program, he found the international residency particularly valuable, calling it “an opportunity for each student to employ every aspect of the program’s curriculum within the structure of a real-life international business development project.”

 A Six Sigma Black Belt, Beauford has held leadership roles in operations, project management and information technology all over the world.
 He has lived or worked in London, UK; Bangalore, India; and Kuala Lumpur, Malaysia.
 As an HSBC Earthwatch Environmental Fellow, Beauford participated in a research project in Russia and has traveled extensively for business and pleasure to Europe, the Middle East and Asia.

 The international focus of the Executive MBA has served Beauford well.
 He offers the following advice to prospective candidates: “Here you will find that both your increased knowledge of self and overall business acumen have developed to a level that has prepared you to dynamically interact with global corporate leaders across industries.
 Above the sense of individual accomplishment is the pride of knowing that you have taken on this experience with a cadre of executives that you may now call friends.”

-* Visit mgt.buffalo.edu/success for more alumni stories.
+* Visit mgt.buffalo.edu/about/success for more alumni stories.